apache/samza/docs/startup/quick-start/versioned/index.md

 {% endhighlight %}

-### Config your application
+### Configure your application

-In this section we will configure the word count example to run locally in a single JVM.
-Please add a file named “word-count.properties” under the config folder.
-We will add the job configs in this file.
+In this section, we will configure our word count example to run locally in a single JVM.
+Let us add a file named “word-count.properties” under the config folder.

-Since there is only a single Samza processor, there is no coordination required.
-We use the PassthroughJobCoordinator for the example.
-We also group all Samza tasks into this single processor.
-As for the Kafka topic, we will consume from the beginning.
-Here is the full config needed for the job:

 {% highlight jproperties %}
 job.name=word-count
+# Use a PassthroughJobCoordinator since there is no coordination needed
 job.coordinator.factory=org.apache.samza.standalone.PassthroughJobCoordinatorFactory
 job.coordination.utils.factory=org.apache.samza.standalone.PassthroughCoordinationUtilsFactory

 job.changelog.system=kafka

+# Use a single container to process all of the data
 task.name.grouper.factory=org.apache.samza.container.grouper.task.SingleContainerGrouperFactory
 processor.id=0

+# Read from the beginning of the topic
 systems.kafka.default.stream.samza.offset.default=oldest
 {% endhighlight %}

-For more details about Samza config, feel free to check out the latest config [here](/learn/documentation/{{site.version}}/jobs/configuration-table.html).
+For more details on Samza's configs, feel free to check out the latest [configuration reference](/learn/documentation/{{site.version}}/jobs/configuration-table.html).

 ### Run your application

-Let’s add a `main()` function to `WordCount` class first.
-The function reads the config file and factory from the args, and create a `LocalApplicationRunner` to run the application locally.
-Here is the function details:
+Let’s now add a `main()` function to the `WordCount` class.
+The function reads the config file and factory from the args, and creates a `LocalApplicationRunner` that run the application locally.

 {% highlight java %}
 public static void main(String[] args) {